Abhishek-D-P/Target-EDA/README.md

 Observation: Most of the delivery issues are coming from orders where both seller and customer state is SP.
 This is happening because highest orders are from state SP.
 It would be recommended to prioritise in state delivery time in state SP or increase the delivery agents in the state SP.

+# Recommendations
+Delivery Improvement: Prioritize deliveries within the SP state to reduce complaints related to delivery delays.
+Increase Delivery Agents: Particularly in SP to handle the high order volume.